isorna/dropcommander-translations-en/dzc/rules/shooting.md

 _Some units may have Active Countermeasures.
 These can detect and destroy or deflect incoming projectiles before they hit their target, either by using a localized energy field, small directed energy beams, or physical munitions.
 Their effectiveness depends on the speed and point of origin of the incoming projectile, and as such they are less effective against high speed projectiles or shots from close range.
 They are also totally useless against directed energy weapons (such as lasers)_.

 When targeting a unit with Active Countermeasures (shown in their stat sheet), a weapon must use its **R(C) value**.
-If a unit **doesn t** have Active Countermeasures, it uses the **R(F) value**.
+If a unit **doesn't** have Active Countermeasures, it uses the **R(F) value**.
 A target must be within this range.
 If it is not, is cannot be shot.
 A target in physical contact with the shooting unit always counts as in range for all of its weapons.

 ## Allocate Shots

-Each unit in a squad may fire any or all of the weapons on its stat sheet, unless using Close Quarters weapons - see page 17 for details.
+Each unit in a squad may fire any or all of the weapons on its stat sheet, unless using [Close Quarters weapons](/en/dzc/rules/close-quarters).

 When allocating shots, a player **must declare targets for the entire squad before rolling any dice**.
 Pick an **enemy unit** to shoot at with each weapon for each unit.
 Separate weapons may fire at different units, (even other squads) but a weapon with multiple shots must use all of them against a single unit (see diagram opposite for an example).